 Many of these recipes can be made ahead of time and stored in the refrigerator for a few days or even in the freezer.
 Simply check the individual recipes for full storing instructions and details on how to make ahead.

-Please leave a comment and rating below, if you loved this round up of Chinese dessert recipes.
+Please leave a comment and rating below, if you loved this round up of the best Chinese desserts.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Chinese cuisine is renowned for its diverse flavors and culinary traditions, and its desserts are no exception.
 From delicate pastries to luscious puddings, Chinese desserts offer a tantalizing array of flavors, textures, and cultural richness.